offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

     }
     ```

- 1. Set the synteny blocks themselves as _undirected_ edges, represented by dashed lines.
+ 1. Set the synteny blocks themselves as _undirected_ edges, represented by dashed edges.

     ```{dot}
     graph G {